DIKU-EDU/kudos/README.rst

 KUDOS Notes
 ===========

-    -KUDOS can only handle one device per ATA/IDE bus (master/slave don't work) Workaround is to start KUDOS from a disk on one bus and start the initial program from a disk on another bus.
+    - KUDOS can only handle one device per ATA/IDE bus (master/slave don't work) Workaround is to start KUDOS from a disk on one bus and start the initial program from a disk on another bus.
 (The IDE driver is generally fucked-up!)
     - KUDOS x86_64 cannot halt